Snoyark/Testing/WIP.md

 ### `dwo:denotation <__name__>;`

-Tells what type of class this codeset is for, and thus must have __name__ equivalent to the name of the class this denotes
+Tells what type of class this codeset is for, and thus must have __name__ equivalent to the name of the class this denotes.

 ##### Case: `dwo:denotation <County>;`

 ### `rdfs:label “__name__ code”`

-_Whatever the name of this specific attribute is, plural]
+Whatever the name of this specific attribute is, plural.

 ##### Case: `rdfs:label “US County Short Name”;`

 ### `label:plural “__name__ codes”;`

-Whatever the name of this specific attribute is, plural
+Whatever the name of this specific attribute is, plural.

 ##### Case: `label:plural “US County Short Names”;`